graninas/functional-declarative-design-methodology/README.md

 The HFM approach also respects purity and takes advantage of the separation of pure and impure layers.
 Pure layer: Free monad interfaces and business logic.
 Impure layer: interpreters (implementation).

 Figure 1.13 Pure and impure layers

 By leveraging the 3-layered application architecture with Free monads, the FDD methodology enables developers to create robust, maintainable, and testable applications that effectively separate concerns and responsibilities across different layers.

-g.
-Functional Design Patterns
+### Functional Design Patterns

 Design patterns and functional idioms play a significant role in the FDD methodology, as they provide general solutions to common design problems, saving time and effort during the implementation of typical programming tasks.

 FDD comes with its own definitions for design patterns and functional idioms.

-DEFINITION.
+**DEFINITION**.
 A design pattern is the “external” solution to certain types of problems.
 A pattern is an auxiliary compound mechanism that helps to solve a problem in an abstract, generic way.
 Design patterns describe how the system should work.

-DEFINITION.
+**DEFINITION**.
 A functional idiom is the “internal” solution to certain types of problems.
 It addresses the natural properties of the object and the immutable transformations of those properties.
 The idiom describes what the object is and what inseparable mathematical properties it has.

 In particular, OOD patterns address objects and mutable interactions between them.
 An OOD pattern is constructed by using classes, interfaces, inheritance, and encapsulation.
 In turn, functional idioms introduce new meanings and operations for domain data types.